UserStack/ustackd/README.md

 Return Codes:

     OK: Ok
-    ENOENT: name or uid unknown
-    EPERM: name and password are not a valid combination
+    ENOENT: name and password are not a valid combination
     EINVAL: Parameter missing or invalid

 #### Change name